nickjackolaisen/BusinessInitiaitive/_posts/statistics/sole proprietorship stats/2023-07-05-sole_proprieotrship_statistics.md

 If you are looking for a variable taxation structure to fit your business needs, stay away from the Sole Proprietorship.

-You would be better off setting up an LLC, [S-Corp, C-Corp](https://www.businessinitiative.org/s-corp-vs-c-corp/), or Corporation.
+You would be better off setting up an LLC, <a href="/comparison/s-corp-vs-c-corp/" target="_blank">S-Corp, C-Corp</a>, or Corporation.

 Sole Proprietorships have one standardized tax setup: